Shihan Scott Lombardo, 6th Dan Isshinryu Karate - Founder, Instructor, Trustee

 Joe’s belief in giving back to the community, paired with his appreciation for those who have served our country prompted him to become a board member for the V-MAT program.
 He resides in Rye Beach with his wife of over 30 years, and is proud of his three grown children and grandchildren.

-SSG Ryan LaPointe - Director of Philanthropy
+SSG Ryan LaPointe - Advisor

 Staff Sergeant Ryan LaPointe was born in Wiesbaden Germany to two American Veterans of the US Army.
 He enlisted in the Army June 2005 as an Infantryman in the 1-26th.
 Ryan has been to numerous countries including Germany, Korea, Iraq and Afghanistan, the former two being his most recent deployment as a Light Infantry Squad Leader.
 Ryan served on Active Duty for 10 years and now serves the US Army Reserve as a Career Counselor.

-A student in Isshinryu Karate, Ryan joined the V-MAT program after bonding with the Founder while training at the Portsmouth, NH Army Reserves.
+Ryan joined the V-MAT program after bonding with the Founder while training at the Portsmouth, NH Army Reserves.
 Ryan enjoys exercise and a high activity level to maintain a healthy life style, an open mind, and a positive outlook on life.
 He enjoys martial arts, skateboarding, snowboarding, hiking, hunting, and much more.

 Ryan's passions include his wife and family, and giving back to the Veteran community.
 His goal is a continued effort to show Veterans that they are considered family, and that their brotherhood/sisterhood is forever.